Personally I’m not a big selfie guy, but San Francisco now has a Super Selfie Pinball League!

 The only tie breaks we will make are for byes and in those cases the determination will be made by number of top scores, then number of 2nd place scores, etc. until a tie is broken.
 All submitted scores will count in this tie-breaker.
 So playing more different games (even beyond the six that count for your qualifying score will be used).
 If there is still a tie, a coin flip will be made.
 You may play extra balls but Buy-Ins are not allowed.
 If you get a Midnight Madness mode, you can still count your score as well.

-Each season may run a different length but typically lasts the actual month and has a playoff component afterwards (this will be detailed in the MatchPlay tournament/season details).
+Each season may run a different length but typically lasts the actual month up until the playoff date and has a playoff tournament component afterwards (this will be detailed in the MatchPlay tournament/season details).

 Locations will vary each season so make sure to check the current season to see what games are in use (use PinballMap to see what machines are there and to report issues).

 NOTE: by playing in the San Francisco Super Selfie League you agree to being ranked by the IFPA.

 * Beginning in 2018, playoffs will cost $5 to play in and most of the money will go to the prize pool.
 However, some of the funds will be paid to IFPA for a sanctioning fee they have instigated.
 Additionally, amounts to cover incidentals like tape and printing for flyers, etc. may also be taken out of the overall prize pool.

 Last updated: August 20, 2019 @ 12:11pm PT